Loading

 The immune system is weakened during pregnancy and illnesses are more likely to become serious.

-All pregnant women are recommended to have the flu vaccine (in flu season) and the whooping cough (pertussis) vaccine when they are between 16 and 32 weeks pregnant.
+All pregnant women are recommended to have the flu vaccine (in flu season), the RSV vaccine from 28 weeks pregnant and the whooping cough (pertussis) vaccine when you are between 16 and 32 weeks pregnant.

 Your midwife will talk to you about this and any other vaccinations recommended for you.
 You can read more about the importance of these below.